Jack Youngblood

-Early years
+Early life

 Jack Youngblood was born in Jacksonville, Florida, the son of Herbert J. and Kay Youngblood.
 He has two sisters, Paula and Lynn.
 Youngblood attended Monticello-Jefferson County High School in Monticello, Florida, graduating in 1967.
 As an offensive lineman and linebacker, he was a starter on offense and defense and team captain of the state champion Tigers, earning All-State honors in 1966 after recording 70 tackles.
 He was also All-Big Bend, All-Conference and the Big Bend Linemen of the Year and the Outstanding Lineman for the Tigers that season while leading a defense that shutout seven opponents and allowed ten touchdowns in 12 games, including the state playoffs.
 He was a four-year letterman in football and also played basketball at M-JC High as well as participating in 4-H, Student Council, and Key Club International.

 Youngblood was named to Florida's All-Time High school football team by Sports Illustrated in 1989.
 In November 2007, he was recognized as one of the state of Florida's thirty-three all-time greatest high school football players when he was voted to the Florida High School Athletic Association's All-Century High School football team.